 Nikki started out as a volunteer with Wolf Park in August 2019.
 She was later hired in June 2021.
 Nikki received her Bachelors from Purdue University in Animal Sciences with a focus in Behavior and Wellbeing in 2013 and has been passionately working with animals ever since.
-Some personal hobbies include indoor and outdoor plant care, bad movies while drinking with friends, foraging, sipping coffee with her cat, listening to podcasts and infamously misremembering song lyrics.
+Some personal hobbies include indoor and outdoor plant care, bad movies, foraging, sipping coffee with her cats, listening to podcasts and infamously misremembering song lyrics.

 Monty started out as a volunteer in January 1988.
 He was later hired in April of 1988.
 Monty received his B.A. in Geology from the University of California – Berkeley.
 Some personal hobbies include scorpions and scorpion peppers.

 Dan Weiss, Ph.D.Senior Keeper